course-details-portlet

 Course content

-The course concentrates on the development of individual artistic practice and the contextualisation of the studio work.
+The course concentrates on the development of artistic research practice and contextualisation.
 It covers the entire range from research and concept development, reflection, articulation and realization.
-During semester four, the MFA candidate completes a body of independent artwork known as the final thesis project.
+During semester four, the MFA candidate completes a body of independent and or collective artworks known as the final thesis project.
 Each student must also submit a written component that accompanies the artwork.
-This critical reflection aims to provide knowledge and insight into the artwork.
+This critical reflection aims to provide knowledge and insight into the artistic project.
 Each student should write a critical text that analyzes their process and the relationship of their work to contemporary art and discourse, with references to contemporary styles and particular artists.
-The presentation of the final thesis project is part of the annual international master exhibition, which takes place at the end of the semester.
-This final exhibition must be of a professional standard and with a unified concept, also produced collectively by all prospective graduating students in the International MFA program.
-In preparation of the forthcoming master exhibition, the course also sets out to explore the format of the exhibition and the practice of exhibiting.
-Exhibiting is an intrinsic part of artistic practice, as the tradition of viewing art is that of the exhibition.
-Through individual supervision, group discussions, guest lectures and workshops the course will investigate how publicly exhibiting or displaying work implies strategic relationships.
-Aspects of the collective master exhibition, such as choice of site, display and curatorial design,
+The presentation of the final thesis project is part of the annual semi-public presentations by all prospective graduating students in the International MFA program, which take place at the end of the semester.
+In preparation of the forthcoming master presentation/s, the course also sets out to explore the format of public presenting and event management and the practice of public display.
+Presenting in non-disciplinary formats in public is an intrinsic part of artistic practice.
+Through supervision, group discussions, guest lectures and workshops the course will investigate how publicly communicating or displaying work implies strategic relationships.

 Learning outcome

-The objective is to focus and develop the MFA thesis project, which is to be presented and defended in the MFA exhibition and exam at the end of the two-year term.
+The objective is to focus and develop the MFA thesis project, which is to be presented and defended during the exam at the end of the two-year term.
 On completion of this course, students will be able to:

 • demonstrate the artistic knowledge, skills and competence required for contemporary art practice at an international level

-• develop and carry out a large independent art project and exhibit it in a professional context
+• develop and carry out an independent (or contribute significantly to a) collective artistic project and present it in a pre-professional context

 • identify and evaluate artistic and ethical challenges, as well as relevant theoretical issues